-At King Ethelbert School we strive tirelessly to provide our students with stimulating and engaging curriculum.
+At King Ethelbert School we strive tirelessly to provide our students with stimulating and engaging curricula.
 In particular, we endeavour to instil in our students;

 All students are assessed in their learning, with assessment focusing on progress with their learning.
-Students will receive regular feedback from their teachers; this can be written, verbal or whole class.
+Students will receive regular feedback from their teachers, which can be written, verbal or whole-class.
 Throughout the academic year we report to parents on their child's progress, allowing them to see how they are moving forwards.

-At the end of year 9, students will choose their options for KS4 and they begin these in year 10.
-They study their chosen subjects alongside their core curriculum of English, maths, science, core PE and PSHE.
-All students in KS study a mixture of GCSE and vocational subjects.
-Our aim is that students choose a broad curriculum that will aid them in preparing for the future.
-Students continue to be assessed throughout the year and parents will receive regular reports on their progess.
+At the end of Year 9, students will choose their options for KS4 which begin in Year 10.
+They study their chosen subjects alongside their core curriculum of English, Maths, Science, core PE and PSHE.
+All students in KS4 can choose to study a mixture of GCSE and vocational subjects.
+Our aim is that students choose a broad curriculum that will aid them in preparing for their future.
+Students continue to be assessed throughout the year and parents will receive regular reports on their progress.

-Throughout KS4, students will receive targeted careers information and advice to better prepare them for the next steps.
+Throughout KS4, students will receive targeted careers information and advice to better prepare them for their next steps.

 Sixth form is a critical period of transition between school and the wider world of learning or employment.
-At King Ethelbert School we take pastoral care very seriously to ensure that students can make the most of their abilities.
+At King Ethelbert School, we take pastoral care very seriously to ensure students make the most of their abilities.

 Please see the individual subject pages for more information on each subject area.